Name _____________________________________

 j) vasopressin levels will fall

-a) allows fertilization at any time during the cycle
+a) allows fertilization at any time during the cycle15.
+Hormone receptors:

 b) absolutely requires estradiol action followed by LH action